The digital marketing industry is dynamic and ever-changing.

 This means that you should strive to improve the mobile experience that your customers have.
 Ensure your site has a fast load time, is easy to navigate and displays content in an easy-to-read manner.

-Since the digital marketing industry is always changing, you must keep up-to-date with the most recent research and trends.
+Since the digital marketing industry is constantly changing, you must keep up-to-date with recent research and trends.

-I hope these statistics will give you insight into the digital marketing world and shed light on some of the marketing strategies that your rivals use.
-They’ll also give you ideas that you can adopt to help your business remain competitive, and perhaps even get ahead of the curve.
+These statistics will give you insight into the digital marketing world and shed light on some of the marketing strategies that your rivals use.
+They’ll also give you ideas you can adopt to help your business remain competitive.